 The Preferred Station Design (2020) was utilized to determine which trees should be identified for removal in the Study Area.
-As defined in Section 6.2, tree removals are defined as a significant encroachment (25% and greater) into the TPZ by proposed construction activities.
+As defined in Section 6.2, tree removals are defined as a significant encroachment (25 percent and greater) into the TPZ by proposed construction activities.
+Included in removals were five dead trees, #313, #319, #325, #422, and #424.
+These trees would be exempt from any City permitting.